-If a course does not materialize and is canceled by the College, 100% of all applicable tuition and fees charged will be refunded.
+If a course does not materialize and is canceled by the College, one hundred (100%) percent of all applicable tuition and fees charged will be refunded.
 No refunds are made without the honorable dismissal or official withdrawal of the student from the College.
 Immediate refunds are not issued on withdrawal, but a check covering all refunds due will be mailed to the address left by the student with the Business Office.